 Interns work closely with a graduate-level researcher, based on the intern’s interests.
 Interns gain an in-depth experience in all stages of research.
 Specifically, interns will do background reading, schedule participants, collect data from children and/or adults, transcribe/code data, conduct literature searches, and plan follow-up experiments, etc. They also present a preliminary talk at week 2 and a poster at week 10.
 Interns’ intellectual development is further supported through frequent meetings with their mentors, a weekly meeting with the faculty, participation in weekly reading groups, and participation in weekly lab meetings.

 Professional development is supported through meetings with the faculty and mentors on relevant issues (e.g., future options, the path to reaching goals, work/life balance).
-Plus, social events are scheduled for each week.
+Social events are also scheduled for each week.

 Though the two labs have different focuses and function independently, cross-talk and collaboration is always encouraged.
 Additionally, the members of both labs do many things together, such as the reading group, lab meetings, professional development, and social events.

-Interns must be undergraduates or students within 1 year of their graduation.
+Interns must be undergraduates or recent graduates.
 They typically have interest in research on language and/or cognitive development, experience with research methods (especially in psychology or linguistics), confidence in interacting with families (especially in a professional setting), and excellent problem-solving and teamwork skills.
-Interns are from both U.S. and international schools.
-International students need to be fluent in English or be taking college-level classes in English.
+Interns are from schools all around the U.S.

 Dates and Time

-$1500 funding is available for all interns.
+$2000 funding is available for all interns.
 Housing is NOT included.
 We recommend subletting, staying in a co-op, or staying with a relative.
 Applicants are expected to look for funding from their home universities.
-If any intern does not find funding, we still provide $1500 (paid $150/week).
-If an intern finds funding less than $1500, we will provide a stipend of the difference (e.g., if your home University gives you $500, we provide $1000).
-We do not provide a stipend that raises the total amount to more than $1500.
+If any intern does not find funding, we still provide $2000 (paid $200/week).
+If an intern finds funding less than $2000, we will provide a stipend of the difference (e.g., if your home University gives you $1000, we provide $1000).
+We do not provide a stipend that raises the total amount to more than $2000.

 Finding Additional Funding

 Talk to your academic advisor(s), student employment office, financial aid office, and/or your other student organizations (e.g. Psi Chi, sorority/fraternity, etc).
-Harvard Students should apply via the Harvard College Research Program.
-Read the information here (http://www.seo.harvard.edu/icb/icb.do?keyword=k80947&tabgroupid=icb.tabgroup131543) and submit your research proposal to Dr. Carey or Dr. Snedeker by 2/1 to ask for a recommendation.
+Harvard Students should apply for the BLISS program (or a related research village program) through the Office of Undergraduate Research and Fellowships.
+Read the information here (http://www.seo.harvard.edu/icb/icb.do?keyword=k80947&tabgroupid=icb.tabgroup131543).
+Please note that the deadline to apply for BLISS is 2/15/22 and they do not accept late applications.

-Applications should be submitted here.
-If you have trouble loading, please refresh the page and/or try copying and pasting the URL http://form.jotform.com/form/13241716183 to a different browser.
+[Applications will open in January 2023] Applications should be submitted here.
+If you have trouble loading, please refresh the page and/or try copying and pasting the URL (xx) to a different/private browser.

 You will need to upload: